samhandev/crawl/README.md

 [] write tests for the `Crawl` class!
 [] formatting of information.
 Currently we just pretty print the hash.
 [] refactor `StaticAssetExtractor` class so that it takes a list of functions that describe the different types of assets to extract
+[] this doesn't seem to differentiate between the urls with a trailing `/` or without a trailing `/` as they could be considered different.